daffychuy/piazza_bot/README.md

 # PiazzaBot
-Discord bot to embed Piazza posts in the destinated server
+Discord bot to embed Piazza posts in the designated server

 ## About